sabinaasayeed/05_FEND_Travel_Planner_Project/README.md

 * [Other requirements implemented](#Other)

 # Overview
-This is a project Front End Udacity Capstone Project that incorporates  of the Front End skills learned.
+This is a project Front End Udacity Capstone Project that incorporates all of the Front End skills learned.
 Utilize multiple APIs to present a user with all they need to know about their trip.

 # Description